-- (B) In addition, the MCO must include in its written policies and procedures (and in employee handbooks if any), specific discussions of the following: - (1) The False Claims Act, 31 USC §§ 3729 through 3733; - (2) Administrative remedies for false claims and false statements established under 31 USC §§ 3801, et seq.; - (3) The Minnesota False Claims Act, Minnesota Statutes, § 15C.02, and any state laws pertaining to civil or criminal penalties for false claims and statements; - (4) The rights of employees to be protected as whistle-blowers, including the employer restrictions listed in Minnesota Statutes, § 15C.14; and - (5) The entity's policies and procedures for detecting and preventing fraud, waste, and abuse. - 9.10 Data Certifications.
-As a condition for receiving payment the MCO shall certify its data and documents that are utilized by the STATE in determining payments made to the MCO. - 9.10.1 Data and Reporting Submitted to STATE.
-The MCO shall provide to the STATE a certification - (A) that accompanies its submission of the data indicated below, or - (B) As a separate written Data Certification, due by the fifth 5th day of the following month for any submissions in the previous month, which identifies each and every data submission, the date it was submitted, and certifies all data submitted. - (C) The following data must be certified: - (1) Encounter data; - (2) Data and reports associated with the reporting requirements of the managed care withhold: - (3) Data submissions as requested by the STATE for the development of rates; - (4) Health care expenditures. - (5) Financial statements under section 3.7.2(F) - (6) Dental payment report for Critical Access Dental Designated Providers, as specified in section 7.14.4;
+(B) In addition, the MCO must include in its written policies and procedures (and in employee handbooks if any), specific discussions of the following:

+(1) The False Claims Act, 31 USC §§ 3729 through 3733;

+(2) Administrative remedies for false claims and false statements established under 31 USC §§ 3801, et seq.;

+(3) The Minnesota False Claims Act, Minnesota Statutes, § 15C.02, and any state laws pertaining to civil or criminal penalties for false claims and statements;

+(4) The rights of employees to be protected as whistle-blowers, including the employer restrictions listed in Minnesota Statutes, § 15C.14; and

+(5) The entity's policies and procedures for detecting and preventing fraud, waste, and abuse.

+9.10 Data Certifications.
+As a condition for receiving payment the MCO shall certify its data and documents that are utilized by the STATE in determining payments made to the MCO.

+9.10.1 Data and Reporting Submitted to STATE.
+The MCO shall provide to the STATE a certification

+(A) that accompanies its submission of the data indicated below, or

+(B) As a separate written Data Certification, due by the fifth 5th day of the following month for any submissions in the previous month, which identifies each and every data submission, the date it was submitted, and certifies all data submitted.

+(C) The following data must be certified:

+(1) Encounter data;

+(2) Data and reports associated with the reporting requirements of the managed care withhold;

+(3) Data submissions as requested by the STATE for the development of rates;

+(4) Health care expenditures.

+(5) Financial statements under section 3.7.2(F)

-- (7) Third Party Liability reports under sections 3.7.2(N) and 10.4 and 10.7(A); - (8) Primary care and vaccine administration enhanced payment reports under section 4.2.11, and - (9) Any other data or document determined by the STATE to be necessary to comply with 42 CFR § 438.604.
+(6) Third Party Liability reports under sections 3.7.2(O) and 10.4 and 10.7(A);

+(7) Disclosure information on ownership and control interests pursuant to section 3.7.2(Q).